Importing a vehicle temporarily

 What do I do?

-When you take your vehicle to a TSD agent, you'll be required to:
+When you take your vehicle to an entry certifier, you’ll be required to:

 - fill out an Notice of temporary vehicle import by overseas visitor (form MR2C)